Shuunen/a-better-syges/README.md

 This is a work in progress but feel free to open issues for bugs & feature requests.

+Also you're welcome to fork and submit pull-requests to improve this project.

 # What ?

-A Better Syges (abs) aim to improve Syges UI & UX
+A Better Syges (abs) aim to improve Syges UI & UX.

+Here is the list of features :

+[x] Light login page
+[x] Autofill login/password
+[x] Light home page
+[ ] Enhanced holiday page
+[ ] Enhanced activity page
+[ ] Enhanced fees page

 # Why ?